Updated April 2017

 our Top Pick for Alpine Climbing award.
 The minimalist design includes some great features, like a soft brim visor on the hood that keeps moisture from dripping directly into your face.
 The hood fits easily over a helmet and it has a rear cinch cord which gives you a comfortable fit without obstructing views to the side.
 The draft flap behind the front zipper and adjustable cuff tabs are two extra safeguards against the wind.
 The DWR coating helps keep you dry in a light rain.
 Another key feature that makes the Arc'teryx Squamish Hoody well-suited for an alpine environment is that it compresses easily into its one chest pocket, which has a vertical zip and fits a smartphone or route topo.
 The drop back hem in the rear also fits well under a climbing harness and prevents it from riding up.
 We loved every feature of this jacket except its price tag ($149), but if you are looking for a jacket that moves and stretches with your every rhythm you won't be disappointed with the Squamish Hoody.
 In Spring 2017, Arc'teryx released five new colors for this jacket, yet it remains the same in construction, fit, and design.

-Read full review: Arc'teryx Squamish Hoody - Women's
+Read review: Arc'teryx Squamish Hoody - Women's

 Analysis and Test Results

-Choosing the right wind breaker jacket for you depends primarily on what type of environment you plan on wearing it in.
+Choosing the right model depends primarily on what type of environment you plan on wearing it in.
 Are you adventuring in a hot humid climate or a cold alpine mountain range?
 In order to select the right one, first ask yourself a few questions.
 What are your priorities?
 Warmth?
 Lightweight?
 Breathable?
 Light water resistance?
 You also want to keep in mind your own body and how it reacts to exertion.
 Do you tend to perspire a lot?
 Or do you run cold and need more warmth protection than the average person?
 This review will help you understand the different types out there, sift through the pros and cons, and find the best one to suit your needs.

 Not all wind breakers are created equal.
 The one that will keep you warm and protected for this environment is not the same one needed for the tropics.
 Here Meredith Jabis finds the lightweight Arc'teryx Squamish Hoody valuable for its superior wind protection on a windy spring day above 11,000 feet near Rock Creek, CA.